 - 1 cup cauliflower florets

-- 1 tbsp sambar powder or 2 tsp red chili powder & 1 tsp corinader powder
+- 1 tablespoon sambar powder or 2 teaspoon red chili powder & 1 teaspoon corinader powder

 - Salt to taste